Nisser: History

+Name

 The lake is named Nisser or sometimes Nisservatnet (Nizir or Niðsær).
 The first element is the name of the local river Nið, the old name for the river Nidelva.
 The last element is sær which means "inland sea" or "large lake".
 Thus it is "the inland sea that feeds the river Nidelva".

 Geography

-The 35 km long lake has several villages located along its shores including Treungen at the southern end, Kyrkjebygda about mid-way along the lake on the eastern shore, and the village of Eidstod (in Kviteseid at the northern tip of the lake.
+The 35 km long lake has several villages located along its shores including Treungen at the southern end, Kyrkjebygda about mid-way along the lake on the eastern shore, and the village of Eidstod (in Kviteseid Municipality at the northern tip of the lake.
 The Norwegian National Road 41 runs along the whole eastern side of the lake.
 The Fjone ferry (M/F Nissen), which connects the west and east sides of the lake, is the last operating cable ferry in Norway.

-The widest part of the lake is found immediately south of Lauvlunduten, which is situated on the border between Nissedal and Kviteseid municipalities.
+The widest part of the lake is found immediately south of Lauvlunduten, which is situated on the border between Nissedal Municipality and Kviteseid Municipality.
 This is also a location where the lake resembles the sea as one cannot see across the lake to the other side at this location.
 The largest island in the lake is Trontveitøya.
 Several vacation homes are located on the island.